MillionConcepts/pdr/docs/supported_datasets.md

 #### Magellan
   - FMAPs
   - Stereo-Derived Topography
-  - C-BIDR images *note: `pdr` reads these correctly as the labels are written, but there are unaccounted for offsets in the images.*
+  - C-BIDR images *note: `pdr` reads these correctly according to the specifications in the labels, but there are unaccounted-for offsets in the images.*
   - F-MIDR and C-MIDR
   - GxDR: GTDR, GEDR, GSDR, and GREDR
   - GVDR